cja119/chilerotterdamsupplymodel/README.md

 bash SolveModel.sh
 ```
 ## Parametric Modification
-In order to manuall change parameters, head to the pre-optimisation datastore and change the values of the parameters in the middle of the upper and lower bounds.
+In order to manually change parameters, head to the pre-optimisation datastore and change the values of the parameters in the middle of the upper and lower bounds.
 These are taken as default values for the model when solving.
 Other, formualation specific, parameters can be found in the 'Executionscripts/BuildModel.py' file, this is accessed prior to each model solution.

 ## Sensitivity Studies